jwpjrdev/snow/README.md

 # snow
-snow is a pixel art editor
+snow is a web-based pixel art editor